Clive Y. Thomas: Background

-Thomas was born February 6, 1938, as the first of seven children of Clementine Semple and Basil Thomas.
+Thomas was born on 6 February 1938, as the first of seven children of Clementine Semple and Basil Thomas.
 He was raised in Georgetown until his academic achievements at Queen's College earned him a scholarship to study at University of Guyana.
 He obtained his Doctorate in 1964 at the University of London.
 He joined the University of the West Indies as a university lecturer, until 1969 when he was banned from Jamaica for protesting Walter Rodney's ban from teaching.
 During his time at UWI, he became involved with other academics in the field of agricultural economics and was a part of the editorial advisory board of New World Journal, a quarterly publication for political economic analysis of colonial countries from the view point from within.
-Thomas returned to University of Guyana as a professor and served as director of the Institute for Development Studies, created in 1973 as a department within the Faculty of Social Sciences.
+Thomas returned to the University of Guyana as a professor and served as director of the Institute for Development Studies, created in 1973 as a department within the Faculty of Social Sciences.

-At the University of Guyana, Thomas was elected chair of University of Guyana Staff Association, and acted in an advisory role for other non-government organizations that campaigned for democracy and social justice.
-He was also a founding member of Ratoon, a group of university lecturers which strove to enact on research through education.
-In 1974 Thomas helped Walter Rodney in building the Working People's Alliance (WPA) as a reaction to the political landscape that had been divided by ethnicity.
-Strife between Afro-Guyanese and Indo-Guyanese was historically encouraged as a form of labor control for the benefit of plantation owners, and at the time also a strategy for the Burnham administration to maintain political power.
-Thomas authored many papers for the WPA, including “Bread and Justice.
-The Struggle for Socialism in Guyana” a booklet that connected economic, social, and political justice in context of small countries.
+Thomas was elected chair of the University of Guyana Staff Association, and acted in an advisory role for other non-government organizations that campaigned for democracy and social justice.
+He was also a founding member of Ratoon, a group of university lecturers that strove to enact on research through education.
+In 1974, Thomas helped Walter Rodney in building the Working People's Alliance (WPA) as a reaction to the political landscape that had been divided by ethnicity.
+Strife between Afro-Guyanese and Indo-Guyanese was historically encouraged as a form of labour control for the benefit of plantation owners, and at the time also a strategy for the Forbes Burnham administration to maintain political power.
+Thomas authored many papers for the WPA, including "Bread and Justice.
+The Struggle for Socialism in Guyana", a booklet that connected economic, social, and political justice in context of small countries.
 Because the WPA and affiliated groups were seen as a threat to the Burnham government, it was a tumultuous period for Guyanese activism: Walter Rodney was assassinated, Joshua Ramsammy (a colleague of Thomas) was shot, and attempts to kidnap Thomas.

 Power struggles still continued after Burnham's death in 1985.
 In the 1992 Guyanese general election, "the country's first free and fair election since independence" Thomas won a parliamentary seat for the WPA.
-He was soon awarded Guyana’s Cacique Crown of Honour for his contributions to democracy and education in the country.
+He was soon awarded Guyana's Cacique Crown of Honour for his contributions to democracy and education in the country.

-As Guyana's markets were opened under advice of WTO, Thomas continued publishing economic literature geared at preparing Guyana in context of the regulation of the WTO.
+As Guyana's markets were opened under the advice of WTO, Thomas continued publishing economic literature geared at preparing Guyana in context of the regulation of the WTO.
 He was actively involved in Transition, Guyana's only academic publication, as well as writing articles for Stabroek News in 2002.

-In 2015 Thomas was appointed Presidential Advisor on Sustainable Development.
+In 2015, Thomas was appointed Presidential Advisor on Sustainable Development.